plaets/goshoutbox/README.md

 ## Setup

 * Install go https://golang.org/doc/install
-* Run `go build github.com/plaets/shoutbox/cmd/shoutbox/`
-* Copy the `example-config.json` to your current directory, rename it to `config.json`
+* Copy the `example-config.json` to your current directory, rename it to `config.json`, modify it (for example, delete the tls section, otherwise the server won't start until you provide the ssl certificates - of course it's not a good idea in practice, but it's ok just for testing the server out)
-* Run `go run github.com/plaets/shoutbox/cmd/shoutbox/` or copy the executable from `$GOPATH/src/github.com/plaets/goshoutbox/cmd/goshoutbox/goshoutbox`
+* Run `go run github.com/plaets/goshoutbox/cmd/goshoutbox/` or `go build github.com/plaets/goshoutbox/cmd/goshoutbox/` and copy the executable from `$GOPATH/src/github.com/plaets/goshoutbox/cmd/goshoutbox/goshoutbox`

 ## Todo